Of course, you should start blogging this year (2026) and beyond.

 Starting a blog around trending topics is a quick way to ride on the wave of success if you have what it takes to make a blog go viral from day 1.

-However, it would be best if you had keyword research to learn more about the topic, audience interest, location, profitability, search queries, market value, etc.
+However, it would be best to perform keyword research to learn more about the topic, audience interest, location, profitability, search queries, market value, etc.

-Keyword research and analysis will tell you much about the popularity and market value of the industry search term.
+Keyword research and analysis will tell you a lot about the popularity and market value of the industry search term.

-Once you’re through with researching your blog niche, the next step is to choose and register your domain name.
+Once you’ve researched your blog niche, the next step is to choose and register your domain name.

 Here are the tools you need to start a blog today.